 There has never been any promise of privacy or exclusivity, indeed just the opposite.
 Anybody who would think of the OSLIST as a private, exclusive club would be operating under a severe misunderstanding.
 Indeed, the very nature of Open Space and the Internet, of which OSLIST is one small intersection, fosters this openness.
 Some of our messages have copied and forwarded their way around the world multiple times — making Open Space, and the possibilities of Open Space, available to people and places we will never know.
 We think that’s Fantastic!
 AND… we are glad that you are here!

 Search the OSLIST

 Anyone can search the OSlist archives.
-More than 30,000 messages collected there since 1996 offer a wealth of insight, learning and community spirit and support.
+More than 30,000 messages collected there since 1996 (thru 5/30/22, pending migration to current list service) offer a wealth of insight, learning and community spirit and support.
 Here are some keywords you might try:

 - Organization Type… Technology, Church, Youth, School, Government, Health Care…

 - Where you are… Berlin, Chicago, Denmark, Hong Kong, Nepal, London, Paris…

 - What you’d like to do in Open Space… Strategic Planning, Corporate Retreat, Annual Conference…